 Buying and Shipping Cars Online

 Buying and shipping cars online have become quite common — a recent survey states that nearly 70% of people would consider doing so.
 Still, even in the era of Google, it can be a complex process if you don’t know what you’re doing.
-Really, it just takes a little extra footwork, because in this case, you aren’t able to test drive or check over the car yourself.
+It just takes a little extra footwork because, in this case, you aren’t able to test drive or check over the car yourself.

 Set a Budget, Then Do Your Research

-To get an idea of what you need, first consider your family size and needs and then set a budget you’ll stick to.
-Figure out how many miles you’re willing to accept a vehicle if you go the pre-owned route.
+To get an idea of what you need, consider your family size and needs and then set a budget you’ll stick to.
+Determine how many miles you will accept a vehicle if you go the pre-owned route.

 Narrowing down even further, if you have a specific used vehicle in mind that you’ve found, you can run the VIN through Autocheck or Carfax websites.

 Once you’ve got an idea of the car or truck you want, you can start contacting the seller — whether this is an online dealer or a private seller.
 Ensure you know if the quoted price you’ve been given includes any additional fees if working with a dealer.
 If they do or if the fees sound fishy, do a quick Google search on what the fees are for.